chief: "Now look, why don't you give it up? It's one of your nightmares."

 synopsis: An enormous alligator is living in the sewers, eating anyone unfortunate enough to encounter it.

 impressions: This was a top-notch not-entirely-serious monster movie.
 I mean, how could it go wrong?
-It had many great elements: evil scientists, an evil businessman, an evil mayor in cahoots with the evil businessman, a nosy and stupid reporter, a burned-out cop, a nubile female lead, an evil dog-catcher, an asshole hunter, and of course, a gigantic alligator that no one believes exists until it crawls out of the sewers and into the streets.
+It had many great elements: evil scientists, an evil businessman, an evil mayor in cahoots with the evil businessman, a nosy and stupid reporter, a burned-out cop, a cute and competent female lead, an evil dog-catcher, a jackass big-game hunter, and of course, a gigantic alligator that no one believes exists until it literally bursts out of the sewers and into the streets.
 Did I mention that all of the bad guys meet well-deserved ends?
 Hah.
 The pacing was dead-on: we don't have to wait long for the first death (12 minutes) and in fact, after that there's a death at least every 10 minutes.
 What more could you ask for?
 Well, there's the alligator in the kids' birthday pool-party...the alligator breaking out of the sewers...the alligator swimming around in the lake full of boats...and my all-time favorite, the alligator wreaking havoc at the snobby rich peoples' wedding.
 This is good stuff.
+Be sure to listen for the subtle humorous lines spoken with dry wit by the lead character.

 activation point: 12:00 - this is when it becomes apparent that there's a huge alligator down there